Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

 \section{Introduction}

-These are a comprehensive set of lecture notes on spectral independence and its implications on the mixing time of the single-site update Markov chain known as the Glauber dynamics.
+This monograph aims to present the new technique of spectral independence together with its implications on the mixing time of the single-site update Markov chain known as the Glauber dynamics.
 Spectral independence is a simple, yet seemingly quite powerful technique to obtain optimal upper bounds on the convergence rate of Markov chains to its stationary distribution.
-In these notes we will introduce the spectral independence technique, explain the basic properties of the associated influence matrix, and discuss connections to simplicial complexes.
-We then prove or at least provide the main details for the main results that spectral independence implies fast mixing of the Glauber dynamics.
+We will introduce the spectral independence technique, explain the basic properties of the associated influence matrix, and discuss connections to simplicial complexes.
+We then prove that spectral independence implies fast mixing of the Glauber dynamics.

 We also present the prominent result of Anari, Liu, Oveis Gharan, and Vinzant~\cite{ALOV19} which shows fast mixing of a Markov chain, known as the bases-exchange walk, for randomly sampling bases of a matroid.
-This utilizes the local-to-global theorems presented for spectral independence and the Trickle-Down Theorem of Oppenheim~\cite{Opp18} to bound the spectral gap of the local walks.
+This utilizes the local-to-global theorems presented for spectral independence and the Trickle-Down Theorem of Oppenheim~\cite{Opp18} to bound the spectral gap of the associated local walks.

-Our aim in these notes is to present the analyses from a Markov chain perspective, and to be as self-contained as possible.
-These notes are based on lectures given at the UCSB Summer School on ``New tools for optimal mixing of Markov chains: Spectral independence and entropy decay'' in August, 2022.
-Our starting point for these notes were the summer school lectures, presented by Nima Anari, Pietro Caputo, Zongchen Chen, Heng Guo, Tali Kaufman, and Kuikui Liu, and the associated lecture notes which were initially prepared by the following students: Yuzhou Gu, Tushant Mittal, Amanda Priestley, and Juspreet Singh Sandhu.
-For more information on the summer school, including lecture videos and lecture notes, see: \href{https://sites.cs.ucsb.edu/~vigoda/School/}{https://sites.cs.ucsb.edu/$\sim$vigoda/School/}
+Our aim in this work is to present the analyses from a Markov chain perspective, and to be as self-contained as possible.